-The square brackets surrounds optional statements.
+The square brackets surround optional statements.
 The integral expression is evaluated and the statement that has a value that matches the value of the expression is executed.
-If the break statement is present, the switch statement is abandoned. if not, the next statements are executed independently of their integral value, till a break statement is found, or the end of the switch body is reached.
+If the break statement is present, the switch statement is abandoned. if not, the statements that follow are executed independently of their integral value, till a break statement is found, or the end of the switch body is reached.